justinchanxd/meal-planner-app/README.md

 ## Overview

 The Meal Planner App is a React.js application with Material-UI, designed to help users plan meals for each day of the week.
 It features a weekly calendar with intuitive controls for lunch and dinner portions, day selection, summaries, and data persistence.
+Powered by AI.

 ## Features